-- OBD II CONNECTOR connects the scan tool to the vehicle's Data Link Connector (DLC). - 2) LCD DISPLAY displays menus and test results. - 3) 3 GREEN LED indicates that engine systems are running normally (The monitors on the vehicle are active and performing their diagnostic testing is in the allowed limit, and no DTCs are present).
+- OBD II CONNECTOR connects the scan tool to the vehicle's Data Link Connector (DLC). - 2) LCD DISPLAY displays menus and test results.

-- YELLOW LED indicates there is a possible problem.
+- 4) YELLOW LED indicates there is a possible problem.
 A "Pending" DTC is present and/or some of the vehicle's emission monitors have not run their diagnostic testing. - 5) 1 RED LED indicates there is a problem in one or more of the vehicle's systems.
 The red LED also indicates DTCs are present.
 DTCs display on the Scan Tool's display.
-In this case, the MIL on the vehicle's instrument panel will light steady. - ONE-CLICK I/M READINESS KEY quick-checks State Emissions readiness and drive cycle verification. - FINAL STATES AND A STATES A SELECTION (or action) from a menu or returns to the previous screen. - 8) LEFT SCROLL BUTTON when looking up DTC definitions, press to review previous character and to display additional information on previous screens if present; press to deselect all marked PID data when viewing or recording customized live data list; press to view previous frames of recorded data when playing back live data.
-Press to update DTC library in Update mode. - 9) HELP BUTTON provides help information and DTC Guide function. - 10) OP SCROLL BUTTON press to move up menu and submenu items in menu mode.
-When more than one screen of data is retrieved, press to scroll to the previous screens. - 11) OK BUTTON confirms a selection (or action) from a menu. - 12) RIGHT SCROLL BUTTON when viewing DTC definitions, press to view next character and to view additional DTC information; selects/deselects PID data when viewing or recording customized live data list, and views next frames of data when playing back live data. - 13) DOWN SCROLL BUTTON press to move down menu and submenu items in menu mode.
+In this case, the MIL on the vehicle's instrument panel will light steady. - ONE-CLICK I/M READINESS KEY quick-checks State Emissions readiness and drive cycle verification. - 7) ESC BUTTON cancels a selection (or action) from a menu or returns to the previous screen. - 8) LEFT SCROLL BUTTON when looking up DTC definitions, press to review previous character and to display additional information on previous screens if present; press to deselect all marked PID data when viewing or recording customized live data list; press to view previous frames of recorded data when playing back live data.
+Press to update DTC library in Update mode. - 9) HELP BUTTON provides help information and DTC Guide function. - 11) OK BUTTON confirms a selection (or action) from a menu. - 12) RIGHT SCROLL BUTTON when viewing DTC definitions, press to view next character and to view additional DTC information; selects/deselects PID data when viewing or recording customized live data list, and views next frames of data when playing back live data. - 13) DOWN SCROLL BUTTON press to move down menu and submenu items in menu mode.
 When more than one screen of data is retrieved, press to move down to information on next screen. - 14) USB CONNECTOR connects the scan tool to the PC for printing and upgrading.